-Pre-K LEAP modules support teachers in promoting student agency and autonomy in the classroom and fostering higher-level understanding.
+Pre-K LEAP seminars support teachers in promoting student agency and autonomy in the classroom and fostering higher-level understanding.

-- .
-Concept Development: Using instructional discussion activities, rather than rote instruction, to promote students' higher-order thinking skills and cognition - Language Modeling: Using conversations, questioning, and language mapping to stimulate students' use of language - Quality of Feedback: Prompting students to explain their thinking and rationale
+- Concept Development: Using instructional discussion activities, rather than rote instruction, to promote students' higher-order thinking skills and cognition - Language Modeling: Using conversations, questioning, and language mapping to stimulate students' use of language - Quality of Feedback: Prompting students to explain their thinking and rationale

-LEAP modules support teachers in engaging their students in a rigorous and student-centered balanced literacy approach.
+LEAP seminars support teachers in engaging their students in a rigorous and student-centered balanced literacy approach.

-- Read text sets deeply to uncover areas of complexity worthy of instruction - $\bullet\hspace{0.4mm}$ Use targeted prompts to coach students as they engage in reading and writing - Provide opportunities for students to integrate content into authentic student writing - $\bullet \quad \text{Plan opportunities to leverage student work as an instructional tool supporting evidence-based writing}$
+- Read text sets deeply to uncover areas of complexity worthy of instruction - Use targeted prompts to coach students as they engage in reading and writing - Provide opportunities for students to integrate content into authentic student writing - Plan opportunities to leverage student work as an instructional tool supporting evidence-based writing

-LEAP modules support teachers in planning and implementing instruction that engages students in meaningful cognitive work and that moves them toward higher-level understanding of complex mathematical concepts.
+LEAP seminars support teachers in planning and implementing instruction that engages students in meaningful cognitive work and that moves them toward higher-level understanding of complex mathematical concepts.